MaskMate/MaskMate/README.md

 5. Start the backend server with the following command: `pnpm dev`.
 6. In a separate terminal window, execute database migrations by running `pnpm migrate`.

+### Local Testing

+1. Under `backend/resources/hoppscotch`, you can find 2 json files.
+    1. import `api.json` in the Workspace tab
+    2. Import `environment-values.json` in the Environments table
+    3. Select the Maskmate environment.
+And you are good to test the APIs.

 Feel free to reach out to our team for any further assistance or inquiries.
 Happy coding! 🚀